 Goal: Before sending students off to design their paper prototypes give them an opportunity to brainstorm attributes of effective designs.
-For example they may bring up
+For example they may bring up completed then complete it now.

 - Simple interfaces

 - Reusing design elements

 - Placing common elements in the same place on each screen

 - Draw attention to what's important